 By: Marsh Development, LLC, a Minnesota limited liability company Its: Manager

-By:Name: Anne T. Behrendt Its: President

-STATE OF MINNESOTA)

 STATE OF MINNESOTA)) SS.
-COUNTY OF)
+COUNTY OF )

-2019, by Anne T. Behrendt, the President of wledged before me this day of, f Marsh Development, LLC, a Minnesota limited liability a, LLC, a Minnesota limited liability company, on behalf of
+The foregoing instrument was acknowledged before me this day of , 2019, by Anne T. Behrendt, the President of Marsh Development, LLC, a Minnesota limited liability company, the Manager of DC-OV Minnetonka, LLC, a Minnesota limited liability company, on behalf of the Developer.

-Notary Public

-THIS INSTRUMENT DRAFTED BY: City of Minnetonka Community Development

-14600 Minnetonka Blvd.
+THIS INSTRUMENT DRAFTED BY: City of Minnetonka Community Development 14600 Minnetonka Blvd.
 Minnetonka, MN 55345 952-939-8200